ArijSaaleh/portfolio-fullstack/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:5173` and backend on `http://localhost:3000`
+The frontend will run on `http://localhost:5173`.

 ## 📝 Database Setup